 Any surplus or deficit in respect of council tax at the end of the year is, during the next year, apportioned between the council, Oxfordshire County Council and the Thames Valley Police Authority in proportion to their precepts in the year.
 For Oxfordshire County Council and Thames Valley Police Authority the following amounts are included within the debtors/creditors in respect of the share of the deficit/(surplus) due to the them.

-For the council, in 2008/09 the share was included in the balance sheet as balances - collection fund.
-For 2009/10, this is shown instead in the collection fund adjustment account.
+2010/11 2011/12

-2009/10 £000 2010/11 £000
+£000 £000

-(503) Oxfordshire County Council (896)
+(896) Oxfordshire County Council (1,058)

-(67) Thames Valley Police Authority (119)
+(119) Thames Valley Police Authority (140)

-(84) South Oxfordshire District Council (148)
+(148) South Oxfordshire District Council (175)

-(654) Debtor/(creditor) (1,163)
+(1,163) Debtor/(creditor) (1,373)